On a spectral theorem of Weyl: Non-Positive Spectrum

 \section{Non-Positive Spectrum}

-In this concluding section we shall briefly examine the non-positive part of the spectrum of a Sturm-Liouville operator $D$ of the type considered in the previous section, with coefficient functions satisfying \eqref{eq-weyl-redux1} and \eqref{eq-weyl-redux2}.
+In this section we shall look at the non-positive part of the spectrum of a Sturm-Liouville operator $D$ of the types considered in the previous section.
+The methods of this paper really have nothing to contribute here, and for that reason we shall be extremely brief.

-The value $\lambda{=}0$ belongs to the spectrum of $D$, of course, because the spectrum is closed.
-But for the purposes of determining the measure $\mu$ we need to determine whether or not $0$ is an eigenvalue.
+The value $\lambda{=}0$ belongs to the spectrum of $D$ of any of the operators from Section~\ref{sec-introduction} because the spectrum is closed.
+But for the purposes of fully determining the measure $\mu$ we need to determine whether or not $0$ is an eigenvalue of the self-adjoint operator $D$, or in other words whether or not $\mu(\{0\}) > 0$.

-The answer is that $\lambda{=}0$ is not an eigenvalue, at least if we assume a bit more about the rate of convergence of the coefficients $p(x)$ and $q(x)$ to their asymptotic values.
+The answer is that $\lambda{=}0$ is not an eigenvalue.
+For the Sturm-Liouville differential operators from Section~\ref{sec-introduction}, the $\lambda{=}0$ eigenfunctions have the form